 An illustration of a beam of light hitting a gas, showing light and shadow contours on a wall behind

-The powder X-ray diffraction instrument at DanMAX will be very versatile and can be used for studying e.g.:
+The powder X-ray diffraction instrument at DanMAX is very versatile and can be used for studying e.g.:

 • Formation and growth of nanocrystals and their structure under ambient and non-ambient conditions.